php-dev-br/laravel-doc-pt-br/authentication.md

 <a name="included-routing"></a>
 ### Routing

-Laravel's `laravel/ui` package provides a quick way to scaffold all of the routes and views you need for authentication using a few simple commands:
+Laravel provides a quick way to scaffold all of the routes and views you need for authentication using one simple command:

-    composer require laravel/ui "^1.0" --dev

-    php artisan ui vue --auth
+    php artisan make:auth

 This command should be used on fresh applications and will install a layout view, registration and login views, as well as routes for all authentication end-points.
 A `HomeController` will also be generated to handle post-login requests to your application's dashboard.

 > {tip} If your application doesn’t need registration, you may disable it by removing the newly created `RegisterController` and modifying your route declaration: `Auth::routes(['register' => false]);`.

-#### Creating Applications Including Authentication

-If you are starting a brand new application and would like to include the authentication scaffolding, you may use the `--auth` directive when creating your application.
-This command will create a new application with all of the authentication scaffolding compiled and installed:

-    laravel new blog --auth

 <a name="included-views"></a>
 ### Views

-As mentioned in the previous section, the `laravel/ui` package's `php artisan ui vue --auth` command will create all of the views you need for authentication and place them in the `resources/views/auth` directory.
+As mentioned in the previous section, the `php artisan make:auth` command will create all of the views you need for authentication and place them in the `resources/views/auth` directory.

-The `ui` command will also create a `resources/views/layouts` directory containing a base layout for your application.
+The `make:auth` command will also create a `resources/views/layouts` directory containing a base layout for your application.
 All of these views use the Bootstrap CSS framework, but you are free to customize them however you wish.

 <a name="included-authenticating"></a>
 ### Authenticating